Slovak National Uprising Square (Ostrava): 1990 - now

 After the Velvet Revolution at the end of the 1989, the change of the regime, from one with the leading role of Communist party to a plural democracy, was obviously in general reflected in the public space as well.
 Nevertheless, due to the fact that the functions of the buildings were mostly determined by their original planning, and the institutions of post office and healthcare services remained managed by the State, the function of most of the main buildings remained the same, even after the regime change.
 Therefore, there is still a functioning cultural house, that continues to bear many roles in the life of the district, a still functioning post-office and a health clinic facility.

 One of the few changes in the Slovak National Uprising Square was the transition of the department store from a socialist Prior, common name of all the bigger department stores in Czechoslovak Socialist Republic, to its liberal-democratic and capitalist successors.
-The building was privatized and it successively changed its owners and the composition of the shops inside; for a long time there was a furniture shop named Orfa.
+The building was privatized and it successively changed its owners and the composition of the shops inside.